Monte9/pupper/README.md

-# pupper
+# Pupper
-Finding your new furry best friend!
+Using artificial emotional intelligence to help you find your new furry best friend!

+Built with love at TreeHacks 2017